qianyunfan/Obsidian-Vault/cs learn/graphics/basic/Learning Modern 3D Graphics Programming.md

 # Comments

-This is a book from[Learning Modern 3D Graphics Programming (nicolbolas.github.io)](https://nicolbolas.github.io/oldtut/index.html), which consolidate the foundation
+This is a book from[Learning Modern 3D Graphics Programming (nicolbolas.github.io)](https://nicolbolas.github.io/oldtut/index.html), which consolidates the foundation of computer graphics.